This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Data sources

 Data on these kinds of wider sexual health and wellbeing issues are not available from the routine administrative sources that provide data on outcomes such as STIs and pregnancies.
 However, population surveys such as the National Surveys of Sexual Attitudes and Lifestyles (NATSAL) series (conduced in 1990, 2000 and 2010-12), the Scottish Government’s Sexual Health and Wellbeing Survey, and the Scottish Social Attitudes (SSA) survey provide such data.
-NATSAL also provides useful contextual information about behaviours and attitudes that can help inform public health policies about issues such as STI prevention and contraception (for example, the age at which people first have sex, number of partners in the past year, and the frequency of having sex with new partners without condoms).
+This page is presenting the latest available data.

 The information reported here comes from the following sources: